Overview

 The Operating Unit of the EOSC EU Node respects user privacy but assumes no liability for any personal data management by third parties associated with federated identities.
 Users must comply with their home institution IdP's privacy policies and other guidelines.

-For more information, visit the Privacy Policy of the European Commission.
+For more information, visit the EOSC EU Node Privacy Statement.

 Termination and Personal Data Retention